awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 * [Focus ★134](https://github.com/typelift/Focus) - Optics library (includes Lens, Prisms, and Isos) that is inspired by Haskell's Lens library.
 * [Highlighter ★623](https://github.com/younatics/Highlighter) - Highlight whatever you want!
 Highlighter will magically find UI objects such as UILabel, UITextView, UITexTfield, UIButton in your UITableViewCell or other Class.
 * [Hookah ★56 ⏳1Y](https://github.com/HookahSwift/Hookah) - Functional library.
+* [LifetimeTracker ★978](https://github.com/krzysztofzablocki/LifetimeTracker) - LifetimeTracker can surface retain cycle / memory issues right as you develop your application, and it will surface them to you immediately, so you can find them with more ease.
 * [ObjectiveKit ★682](https://github.com/marmelroy/ObjectiveKit) - API for Objective C runtime functions.
 * [OpenSourceController ★26](https://github.com/terflogag/OpenSourceController) - The simplest way to display the librarie's licences used in your application.
 * [Popsicle ★1131](https://github.com/DavdRoman/Popsicle) - Delightful, extensible value interpolation framework.